brumar/sentence_boundary_detection/README.md

 With [pipenv](https://github.com/pypa/pipenv) (taking as granted that it's already installed)
 ```
-$ pipenv install
+$ pipenv --python=3.7 install
 $ pipenv shell
 ```

 ## Train the Model

 It's required to train the model before leveraging it.
-First download the resources (thanks to Read & Al. 2012 for exposing clean datasets in the open).
+First download the resources (thanks to Read & Al. 2012 for exposing clean datasets in the open, ref at the end).
-Given your dependencies installed and your virtualenv activated.
+Given your dependencies installed and your virtualenv activated,

 ```
-$ python cli.py download-corpus
+$ python cli.py download-corpus brown
 ```
+(or wsj instead brown)

-Train the logistic regression on brown or wsj
+Train the logistic regression on brown or wsj corpus
 ```
 $ python cli.py train brown --modelname myfirstmodel
 ```